The Keeping Room, a second kitchen from Colonial times, adjoins a new modern kitchen.

 The Federal living room, painted in the color of morning sunshine, is the cheeriest room in the house.

-“The house was built in the mid-1750s as a one- or two-room dwelling, expanded over the years and last renovated in 2008.
+“The house was built in the mid-1750s as a one or two room dwelling, expanded over the years and last renovated in 2008.
 In 2001, it was listed on the National Register of Historic Places.
-Original features include inch-thick wide-plank oak floors and several brick fireplaces.
-The oldest part of the house, which functions as a dining room, has hand-hewn oak ceiling beams, a Dutch door and a wide brick fireplace with a pot hook and a bread oven.
-The dining room opens to the kitchen, creating a 45-foot-long space in total, spanning the north side of the house.
-The kitchen has Jenn-Air appliances, granite countertops and light wood cabinets.
-The center hall — part of a 19th-century expansion — has patterned Victorian wallpaper and a cloth floor covering hand-painted to mimic granite.
-There are parlors on either side.
-Some of the wall sconces and iron door hardware are original, as is a chandelier in one of the parlors.
+Original features include one inch-thick wide-plank oak and white pine floor boards and three brick fireplaces.
+The oldest part of the house, which functions as a dining room, has hand-hewn oak ceiling beams, a Dutch door and a wide stone fireplace with a pot hook and a bread oven.”

 This Colonial keeping room was a ‘second kitchen’, after game was cleaned in another place.
-Adjoining the room is a modern kitchen equipped with new Jenn-Aire appliances, a six burner gas stove & grill along a 22 foot granite counter.
+Next to the keeping room is a modern kitchen equipped with new Jenn-Aire appliances, a six burner gas stove & indoor grill on top of a…

-The house has plenty of gathering space, two parlors, a spacious center hall and a large keeping room connected to the Federal parlor and the center hall which adjoin the kitchen — an ideal setting for entertaining many guests.
+The house has plenty of gathering space, two parlors, a spacious center hall and a large keeping /dining room connected to the Federal parlor and the center hall which adjoin the kitchen — an ideal setting for entertaining many guests….

-The bedrooms & bathrooms meet on the 2nd floor hall except the master bathroom.
-A laundry room & a storage room complete the floor.
-The floors, windows, fixtures & doors are Victorian.
-The chandelier is made of hand blown glass.
+The bedrooms and bathrooms on the 2nd floor hall and rooms beyond them meet in the center hall.
+A laundry room & a storage room complete the number of rooms upstairs.
+The floors, windows, fixtures & doors are distinctly Victorian…

 633 Ridgebury Road